flowerhack/namethatbird/README.md

-NAME THAT BIRD
+# Name That Bird!

 A webapp for learning to identify birds.

-Try it at namethatbird.net!

-Right now this is limited to North American species, but other regions will be added soon.
+Right now this is limited to North American species, but hopefull others will be added in the future

-* * *

-CURRENT FEATURES
+## Current Features

-* Easy, moderate, and hard difficulties
+* Different difficulties (1-5)
-* Sources images from Google image search

-* * *

-FORTHCOMING FEATURES

-* Let users mark images as unclear/wrongly marked/blurry/etc
-* Source photos from additional sites (500px, Flickr, personal galleries, etc)
+## Forthcoming Features
+* Cache photos on the server side
 * Use geotagging data to figure out where/when image was taken, and use that as a hint
-* Filter by genus, group ("warblers"), etc
-* Filter by country
 * "Birds near you": Filter by birds seen in a selected area (supposing the eBird API still works)
 * Let users type in their answers and earn points

-* * *

-PULL REQUESTS WELCOME
+* Perhaps some more fine-grained difficulty settings on the easier end of the spectrum

+## Maybe if I feel like it features
+* Source from other sites (does 500px have an API?
+Google image search? etc)
+* Let users mark images as unclear/wrongly marked/blurry/etc
+* Filter by genus, group ("warblers"), etc
+* Include non-ABA North American birds

+## Pull Requests Welcome

 If there's a feature you'd like to add, I'd love to see it!

 Ping me via IRC (flowerhack on freenode) or email (julia@flowerhack.com) if you have any questions, or just open the PR and I'll take a look.

-* * *

-CREDITS
+## Credits

-Thanks to ___, who led an IRL version of this game at the New River Birding and Nature Festival in 2014, inspiring me to create this app.
+Thanks to the New River Birding and Nature Festival in 2014.
+A group of us played an IRL version of this game during my time there, and I liked it so much I wanted to make this app.